-However it is not just bacterial pathogens that can be studied in zebrafish.
+However, it is not just bacterial pathogens that can be studied in zebrafish.
 Models of viral infections have also been developed.
 Chikungunya virus injected in the blood circulation has been seen to relocate to the brain of zebrafish embryos and induce a strong interferon response mediated by neutrophils (Palha et al. 2013).
 As Chikungunya infection is poorly understood, this may constitute a reservoir of virus in infected patients.
 Additionally, different viruses induce contrasting anti-viral responses in zebrafish (Briolat et al. 2014).
 Thus, the immune response first observed with Chikungunya virus was not a generic anti-viral response.
 Zebrafish embryos can therefore constitute a good model for viral diseases.

 To conclude, zebrafish embryos respond to different pathogens accordingly.
 Even though they are not a natural host for many of the pathogens studied, key characteristics of the host-pathogen interactions found in other models were mimicked.
 The fact that zebrafish embryos are kept at temperatures below that of a human body (28ºC) also does not prevent pathogens from causing deadly infections in the model.
 This shows that the boundary of host specificity is not precise, probably because of the conservation of immune mechanisms across species.